eagle1-sys/whereis-api-v0/README.md

 ## Problem
 Since different logistics providers have their own APIs and data formats, integrating various logistics data poses a significant challenge for app developers.

+## Why we built this
+During COVID, we found it was nearly impossible to do logistics integrations with various carriers just to track critical packages containing masks.
+It took way too much time and brain cells.
+Thus, we are fixing it the open-source way to help fellow developers stay prepared for the next global supply chain event.

 ## Scope
 1. This prototype is written in TypeScript and runs on the [Deno runtime](https://deno.com).
 2. We have defined [standard status codes](metadata/status-codes.jsonc) and a consistent format for global logistics data.